 ps -A | grep kswap 40 ?
 00:00:29 kswapd0

 …so in this case, as in many, swap usage is not hurting Linux server performance.
 But lets look at how swap space can actually help Linux server performance.

 It’s normal and can be a good thing for Linux systems to use some swap, even if there is still available RAM.
-The Linux Kernel will move memory pages which are hardly ever used into swap space to ensure that even more cached space is made available in-memory for more frequently used memory pages (a page is a piece of memory).
+The Linux Kernel will move memory pages which are hardly ever used into swap space to ensure that even more cachable space is made available in-memory for more frequently used memory pages (a page is a piece of memory).
 Swap usage becomes a performance problem when the Kernel is pressured to continuously move memory pages in and out of memory and swap space.

 Another advantage is that swap gives admins time to react to low memory issues.
 We will often notice the server acting slowly and upon login will notice heavy swapping.
 Without swap (as described in the next section) running out of memory can create much more sudden and severe chain reactions.
-Of course, if you set your swap space too large.
-For example, a 64GB server with 64GB of swap, then it will take forever for some issues to max out the swap space.
 So usually I would advice to set swap space to about the size of your largest process.
 For example, MySQL’s configured memory in my.cnf.
 It can even be smaller.
 Especially if you have monitoring and/or alerting in place.

 — It’s better to swap out memory pages that have been inactive for a while, keeping often-used data in cache and this should happen when the server is most idle, which is the aim of the Kernel.

 — Avoid setting your swap space too large if it will result in prolonging performance issues, outages or your response time (without proper monitoring/alerts).